Hydrargyrum medium-arc iodide lamp: Ballast operation

-Unfortunately, this very sharp switching on and off inherent to the square-waveform causes extremely high frequency vibrations in the lamp.
+This very sharp switching on and off inherent to the square-waveform causes extremely high frequency vibrations in the lamp.
 A square wave can be thought of as an infinite sum of odd-numbered harmonics, which will include frequencies at the resonant frequency of the bulb, causing it to vibrate at that frequency like a bell or whistle.
 The lamp housing does not help this, acting as a resonating chamber that amplifies the noise and presents a problem for sync-sound recording for film and video.
 To correct this, most electronic ballasts are equipped with a silent mode that eliminates the higher frequencies, but rounds off the voltage transition, causing the same flicker issue with magnetics, though to a lesser extent.
 This mode provides safe, flicker-free filming at framerates up to 24 frame/s on most electronic ballasts.

 In addition to solving the problems of flicker, electronic ballasts also provide other advantages over magnetic ballasts.
 With a square wave voltage, the cathodes spend much more time emitting electrons and exciting the plasma, creating a gain of 5–10% in lumen output.
 The square-wave nature of the power flow allows lamp life to be extended by as much as 20%.
 Most modern ballasts are now also equipped with a dimmer, which uses pulse-width modulation to dim the lamp up to 50%, or as much as one stop of light.
 Unlike a tungsten-based light, which has a negative color temperature shift with a drop in power, the mercury emission spectra takes over with a drop in power (approximately 200 K bluer at 50% output).